Malique-Auguste/Number_Recognition_Neural_Network/README.md

 These files describe the data stored in the training data.

 #### parameters
-These are the learnt parameters for each class.
+These are the learnt parameters(weights).

+#### parameters_temp
+These are the learnt parameters(weights) that are updated twice while the network is training.
+It is meant to minimise the problems that can occur if the program fails midway through its training.

 ## Extenal Modules Used
 1. Numpy v1.18.5 (for mathematics)